datastax/python-driver/CONTRIBUTING.rst

 To install it, see instructions at https://docs.astral.sh/uv/getting-started/installation/ The rest of this document assumes you have `uv` installed.

+It is also strongly recommended to use C/C++-caching tool like ccache or sccache.
+When modifying driver files, rebuilding Cython modules is often necessary.
+Without caching, each such rebuild may take over a minute.
+Caching usually brings it down to about 2-3 seconds.

 Building the Docs
 =================